doudoudedi/hackEmbedded/README.md

 0.3.1 version add

+-l args List all data related to model and arch (Completed to be released)

 powerpc_reverse_shell stdeer bug (Completed to be released)

 Under various architectures dd interactive reverse_shell linking bash and sh (Completed to be released)

-powerfull-sehll， Realize the non-stop creation of reverse-shells on the premise of minimizing CPU consumption （To be completed）
+powerfull-reverse_shell， Realize the non-stop creation of reverse-shells on the premise of minimizing CPU consumption （To be completed）